marius311/boinc2docker/README.md

 If you manage a BOINC project and would like to use this app, follow these instructions.

+Requirements:

+* A recent version of [Docker](https://www.docker.com/).
+* A version of vboxwrapper more recent than [BOINC/boinc@647511d990](https://github.com/BOINC/boinc/commit/647511d99091f88ad5584ea7715d747a2f118b71).

-The only requirement is a recent version of [Docker](https://www.docker.com/).
-The shell scripts will only work on Linux (and maybe OSX?) but are trivial to replicate on any other system.
+If you're not on Linux the shell scripts may not work but are trivial to reproduce on other systems, just look inside.
+To install the app:

-* Run `./make` to build the modified boot2docker ISO.
+* From `make_iso/` run `./make` to build the modified boot2docker ISO.
 (Note: this involves downloading a ~1Gb Docker image.
 In the future this ISO will be distributed)
 * Run `./cp2boinc <boinc-project-dir>` to copy the necessary files as well as the example boinc2docker app to your project directory.
 * Create copies of `apps/boinc2docker/1.0/x86_64-pc-linux-gnu/` for any other app versions you would like to support.
-* Download the `vboxwrapper` executables from [here](http://boinc.berkeley.edu/trac/wiki/VboxApps#Premadevboxwrapperexecutables) and place them the folder for each app version.
+* Compile the `vboxwrapper` executables and place them in the folder for each app version.
+(TODO: Update [precompiled](http://boinc.berkeley.edu/trac/wiki/VboxApps#Premadevboxwrapperexecutables) executables so the user can just download them from there.)
 * Modify `version.xml` so that in each app version folder it points to the appropriate file name for `vboxwrapper`.
 * Add the following to your `project.xml`:
 ```xml